 Time Leaving School?
 Is the Student Absent?
 Is a Note Required?

-Before 12:15 p.m.
-The student is considered ABSENT for the whole day.
-YES
+Before 11:15 a.m.
+The student is considered ABSENT for the YES

+whole day.
 If a note is provided, the student has an

 Excused Absence.
 If a note is not

-provided, the student has an
+provided, the student has an Unexcused

-Unexcused Absence.
+Absence.

-12:15 p.m. through 2:55 p.m.
+11:15 a.m. through 2:10 p.m.
 The student is considered 1⁄2 DAY ABSENT.
 YES

-If a note is provided, the student has a
+If a note is provided, the student has a 1⁄2

-1⁄2 day Excused Absence.
-If a note is
+day Excused Absence.
+If a note is not

-not provided, the student has a 1⁄2 day
+provided, the student has a 1⁄2 day

 Unexcused Absence.

-After 2:55 p.m.
-The student is considered PRESENT for the whole day.
-YES
+fter 2:10 p.m.
+The student is considered PRESENT for YES

-, A note needs to be sent stating that the
+the whole day.
+A note needs to be sent stating that the

 student is leaving early.

 See Early Dismissal Policy

-EARLY DISMISSAL
+EARLY DISMISSAL POLICY